AliBaghizadeh/SEM-contrast-enhancement/README.md

 # SEM Contrast Enhancement Settings

 This repository condenses an SEM-preprocessing workflow into a single, reproducible package plus a Streamlit demo.
-The goal is to demonstrate practical MLOps skills—versioned presets, experiment tracking hooks, CI smoke tests, and a deployable app—while showcasing the microscopy techniques referenced in the accompanying manuscript (Frangi, dirt inpainting, CLAHE/bilateral, DoG fusion).
+The goal is to showcase some algorithms, like Frangi, dirt inpainting, CLAHE/bilateral, DoG fusion, to preprocess SEM images of the microstructures as an initial step to feed a large amount of SEM images into a machine learning pipeline.

 ---
 ## 1. Architecture Overview